Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - A **balanced diet** has the right amount of each nutrient class; skipping any class can make us weak or sick.
 - Eat a colourful plate by combining **carbohydrate staples with vegetables, fruits, and protein-rich foods** to keep meals balanced.
 - Drink plenty of **clean water** every day because it helps nutrients move around the body and removes waste.

+- Create a study box in your notebook for **Nutrition** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **Nutrition** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment